 The Influence of Sound and Music

 The power of sound and music is well known.
-Most everyone has favorite kinds of music, which they enjoy listening to for hours on end.
-Indeed sound has such power that only a few notes played in particular combinations can stimulate the distinct feelings of serenity, excitement, joy, agitation, sadness and foreboding.
-In long-ago China, India, Persia, Egypt, Greece and many other places around the world the knowledge of sound was a highly refined science based upon an understanding of vibration as the primary causative impulse of the universe.
-Numerous ancient cosmologies and mythologies tell how the universe was created when the gods spoke, sang or intoned sacred sounds.
+Most everyone has favorite kinds of music they enjoy listening to for hours.
+Indeed, sound has such power that only a few notes played in particular combinations can stimulate distinct feelings of serenity, excitement, joy, agitation, sadness, and foreboding.
+In long-ago China, India, Persia, Egypt, Greece, and many other places around the world, sound knowledge was a highly refined science based upon an understanding of vibration as the primary causative impulse of the universe.
+Numerous ancient cosmologies and mythologies tell how the universe was created when the gods spoke, sang, or intoned sacred sounds.
 A New Testament passage (John 1:1) echoes this idea succinctly: "In the beginning was the Word, the Word was with God, and the Word was God."

-The priests and priestesses of antiquity were well aware of the awesome power of sound and used sacred music, secret harmonies and specific percussion patterns for both spiritual and therapeutic purposes.
-The Old Testament (1 Samuel 16: 14-23) relates how David released Saul from an obsessive depression by the use of music.
-Hippocrates, the father of medicine, is known to have taken patients with extreme cases of illness to temples of the god Asclepius in order to listen to the sacred music that was played and sung there.
-And the use of sound has been an integral part of India's ayurvedic system of medicine for thousands of years.
+The priests and priestesses of antiquity were well aware of the incredible power of sound and used sacred music, secret harmonies, and specific percussion patterns for both spiritual and therapeutic purposes.
+The Old Testament (1 Samuel 16: 14-23) relates how David released Saul from an obsessive depression through music.
+Hippocrates, the father of medicine, is known to have taken patients with extreme cases of illness to the temples of the god Asclepius to listen to the sacred music played and sung there.
+Sound has been an integral part of India's Ayurvedic system of medicine for thousands of years.